bcooper085/restaurant_review_database/README.md

 Restaurant Specs:

-- Databases are empty on load.
-- Name is equal on assert.equal
 - User can save a Restaurant
-- User can view all Restaurant
+- User can view all Restaurants
-- User can view specific Restaurant
+- User can view specific Restaurants
 - User can edit a Restaurant
 - User can delete a Restaurant